Bonf6059/-ISA-Stoneborn-Delights-Fork/README.md

 - Reduced research points needed for StonebornCuisine
 - Added Mineral trader in case ISA_RandomPatches isn't installed
 - Updated minerals trader stock and fixed for better compatibility
+- Added Stoneborn cuisine animals to mineral trader stock, they will buy and sell them
+- Muffton from "DarkAges - Beasts and Monsters" are additionally recognized as stoneborn animals for trading purposes

 13/05/2026
 - Added support for StonebornCuisine